macOS Windows Android - VPN Kill Switch [IPBurger]

 For Windows 7 and above, you might get a dialog box that automatically installs .Net 2.0.
 Please proceed with the installation and follow the steps.

-You may notice that the software resides in the Tray area.
+The software resides in the Tray area.
 Right click on it, and select 'Show VPNCheck'.

 In the interface of the software, click 'Config'.